Guide to RPA Marketplaces: Companies, History & Functionality

 Short history of RPA marketplaces

-Automation Anywhere rolled out the first bot store which included ~200 bots as of July/2018 covering business processes in major business functions such as finance & accounting, HR, IT, inventory management, manufacturing, sales, distribution, supply chain management, support, business applications by major tech vendors such as Adobe, Atlasssian, CyberArk, Google, IBM, Microsoft, Oracle, Salesforce, SAP, ServiceNow, Twitter, Zendesk, Zoho, categories such as artificial intelligence, collaboration, insights, productivity, security and utility.
+Automation Anywhere rolled out the first bot store which included ~360 bots, as of October 2021, covering business processes in major business functions such as finance & accounting, HR, IT, inventory management, manufacturing, sales, distribution, supply chain management, support, business applications by major tech vendors such as Adobe, Atlassian, CyberArk, Google, IBM, Microsoft, Oracle, Salesforce, SAP, ServiceNow, Twitter, Zendesk, Zoho, categories such as artificial intelligence, collaboration, insights, productivity, security and utility.

 When we initially wrote this in 2017, we wrote that we expected other leading companies in the field to follow suit.
-By then, UiPath team already mentioned that they are working on a marketplace on their Community forum.
-UiPath bot marketplace is live now.
+By then, the UiPath team already mentioned that they were working on a marketplace on their Community forum.
+It is live now.

 RPA marketplace owners are still developing a lot of the typical marketplace functionality such as: